unaschneck/pydar/README.md

 * save .IMG as an array of pixel values
 * progress bars print to command line
 * project image onto Titan spheriod
+* make pandas df of all radar data
 * test: pull up all passes that saw Ontario Lacus and colorcode with look angle
 * test: pull beam information and number of looks for each pixel